dipth/cpsms/README.md

 # Testing

-To run the tests you need to set your cpsms.dk credentials as environment variables.
+To run the tests you need to set your cpsms.dk credentials and a valid mobile number as environment variables.

-More specifically you need to set these two environment variables with their respective values:
+More specifically you need to set these three environment variables with their respective values:

 * CPSMS_USERNAME
 * CPSMS_PASSWORD
+* CPSMS_MOBILE_NUMBER

 If you're using RVM, you can copy the supplied ```.rvmrc_example``` file to ```.rvmrc``` and edit the last two lines with your credentials

     export CPSMS_USERNAME=YourUsername
     export CPSMS_PASSWORD=YourPassword
+    export CPSMS_MOBILE_NUMBER=YourMobileNumber

+**Please note:** Your mobile number must be prepended with the country-code, for instance: 4512345678 for a danish number (45).

 By doing this, the variables will automatically be set when RVM sets the environment.